How long does conveyancing take?

 Conveyancing process at a glance

-For a smoother house move, it's helpful to familiarise oneself with the conveyancing stages.
+For a smoother house move, it's helpful to familiarise oneself with the stages of the conveyancing process- the legal transfer of property.

 This legal process kicks off when an offer is accepted and ends once the keys are handed over.